gabriellewald/resume.md/resume.md

 *Merit-based fellowship with 5% acceptance rate led by Harvard Prof. Natesh Pillai*

-- Co-created capstone project to understand financial impact in K-12 public education in CA
+- Co-created capstone project to understand financial impact in CA K-12 public schools
-- Run regression models to determine variables of impact and identify confounding factors
+- Ran regression models to determine variables of impact and identify confounding factors
 - Performed t-test and chi-square analysis for hypothesis testing
 - Conducted exploratory data analysis and created meaningful plots to identify patterns

 ### <span>Research Data Analyst, SELF-lab, UC Davis</span> <span>May 2019 -- Jul 2020</span>

 - Ran descriptives and constructed visualization for research in collaboration with the World Bank
-- Organized and cleaned data files with over 63k data points in R/Excel for research
+- Organized and cleaned data with over 63,000 data points in R / Excel to prepare data for analysis
 - Collaborated with researchers and participated in planning meetings

 ### <span>Research Assistant, Oakes Lab, Center for Mind and Brain</span> <span>Aug 2018 -- Jul 2019</span>